-A qualified charitable distribution (QCD) lets you send up to $100,000 a year directly from a traditional individual retirement account (IRA) to a charity once you are 70-1/2 years old.
+A QCD lets you send up to $100,000 a year directly from an IRA to a charity once you are required to take RMDs.
 It is a relatively easy, highly tax-efficient way to support qualified charitable organizations that are important to you.

 The salient point of a QCD is that the distribution is not included in your adjusted gross income (AGI), which may have a number of positive financial benefits.

 An individual’s charitable contribution can be an itemized deduction, which reduces taxable income.
 These deductions help reduce taxable income.
 The money used to fund the contribution is, however, included in your AGI, if it is from a taxable source, such as employment income or distributions from a qualified plan.

 Your AGI is the starting point for calculating a number of tax-related items.
 For example, AGI is used in determining how much of your Social Security benefits are taxed, Roth contribution eligibility, applicability of the net investment income Medicare surtax, your Medicare premium, your state income taxes, and whether your itemized deductions are phased out.

 Once you reach age 72, you are required to take annual RMDs, from traditional IRAs and most of your other retirement accounts.
 Any money you send from the IRA to a qualified charity as a QCD counts toward your traditional IRA’s RMD.
 If an RMD was taken and then used for philanthropic purposes, the withdrawal would not be counted for income tax purposes but would be included in the AGI.

 This makes the QCD particularly useful for charitably inclined people in higher tax brackets who are still working or have other significant pension income and do not need the RMD to fund life expenses.